 Acrochordon: A small skin tag that can be located almost anywhere on the body or face.
 Skin tags are a type of condition that can easily be removed by your chosen dermatologist or surgical doctor.

-Albinism: A skin defect that result in little or no color pigment in the skin, hair and eyes.
+Albinism: A skin defect that results in little or no color pigment in the skin, hair, and eyes.

 Allergens: Allergens are materials (such as pollen, pet dander, foods, or dust) that cause allergic responses.
 Allergic diseases such as asthma and hay fever, which flare quickly, are easy to tie to allergens.
 Allergic symptoms, such as itching and hives, appear soon after exposure to airborne allergens and last only briefly.
 But the slower, continuing, chronic eczema of AD may be difficult to tie to specific allergens.
 Food allergies can trigger flares, especially for children with moderate to severe AD.
 Pollens, dust mites, and pets can seldom be shown to trigger eczema in young children.
 Of the available tests for allergy, scratch tests and RAST tests are only brief reactions and do not diagnose allergen-triggered eczema.
 Patch tests, by contrast, can diagnose eczema response in some cases such as allergies to skin care products.